Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 * The problem is when reloading the page, the high score will show 0.
 To display the last high score even after reloading the page, add the function **initiateHighScore** and get the last high score if there is one in the local storage.

+* Checked the validity of the code with HTML Markup Validation Service and CSS Validation Service and there were no errors.
+However, in JS hint. there are several error :
+    * An error message 	"**'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).**".
+    I checked in [stack overflow](https://stackoverflow.com/questions/27441803/why-does-jshint-throw-a-warning-if-i-am-using-const) so just need to add comment **/*jshint esversion: 6 */ ** on the top of the JS file.
+    * An error saying that the variable "**numbers**" is not defined, but if I defined this variable, the code is not working.

 ---
 ## Deployment <a name="deployment"></a>
 ---